Telehealth Services: What Problems Do They Solve in Healthcare

 Telehealth can connect people affected by social determinants to specialists

 Any healthcare organization that is implementing telehealth measures needs to address the social determinants of health (SDoH)—or conditions in living, working, and playing environments that affect access to healthcare.
 Telehealth technologies are, by nature, more accessible and adaptable to various environments and conditions.

 Access to health services and care

 Access to health services and care is one social determinant of health.
 Patients in rural areas that must overcome obstacles when seeking specialized healthcare are a perfect example of how SDoH can severely impede a person’s ability to get adequate care.
 For a patient living in a remote, rural community, telehealth might be their only hope to get desperately needed quality healthcare.

 Access to transportation

 A 2018 study evaluated one company’s response to hurricanes Harvey and Irma to see how direct-to-consumer (DTC) telemedicine could provide “virtual first responders” during natural disasters.
-They concluded that DTC—a technology that was originally designed for patients seeking assistance with minor acute illnesses—could help facilitate care that would be otherwise unavailable due to displacement, unpassable roads, or emergency closures.
+They concluded that DTC—a technology that was originally designed for patients seeking assistance with minor acute illnesses—could help facilitate care that would otherwise be unavailable due to displacement, unpassable roads, or emergency closures.

-Telehealth’s role during the COVID-19 pandemic
+Telehealth during the COVID-19 pandemic

 Following President Trump’s emergency declaration, regulatory flexibilities have been granted under the Coronavirus Preparedness and Response Supplemental Appropriations Act to waive certain Medicare restrictions and regulations regarding telehealth services.